dropzone/dropzone/index.md

 $("form.dropzone").data("dropzone")
 {% endhighlight %}

 Dropzones don't have to be forms.
+Any element with a `.dropzone` class will do, but you have to configure the `url` if you choose another element (in forms, the `action` attribute is used as url).

-To manually create a dropzone on an element you can use the jQuery `.dropzone()` helper like this:
+To programmatically create a dropzone on an element you can use the jQuery `.dropzone()` helper like this:

 {% highlight javascript %}
 $("div#my-dropzone").dropzone({ url: "/file-upload", maxFilesize: 8 });
+{% endhighlight %}

+or without the jQuery helper:

+{% highlight javascript %}
+new Dropzone($("div#my-dropzone"), { url: "/file-upload", maxFilesize: 8 });
 {% endhighlight %}

 The valid options are: